 Only God knows if Judah’s sins of idolatry came anywhere close to that of the current day United States.
 What we do know is that God’s watchmen have been warning us for quite some time.
 Judgement is on its way.
 There will be a time of hardship.
 Starbucks may be closed, Netflix and Facebook may be offline, and food and water may become as valuable as gold.
 Our loved ones will be in distress.
 Now is the time to talk to your people about the Lord’s great compassion.
 Pray for them to have a “Manasseh moment,” a moment in time when they cry out to the Lord and humble themselves in genuine repentance to the Lord.
 The Bible shows us clearly that there is hope for lost loved ones.
 He hears and saves – not for them or even for us, but – because of His great kindness and mercy.

 Interested in more articles about prayer?
-Check out Make Mine Yours.
+Check out Make God’s Will My Will: A New Way to Pray.
 It’s a “God wink” story that teaches a new way to pray to get what you want.
-Or, see A Testimony of Healing After a Prayer in Faith.
-God healed my foot after prayer.

 Like to read more from Evangelical Christian sisters who “tell it messy, true, and wonderful because we are His”?
 Check out Telling Hearts.